embeddings-benchmark/mteb/docs/api/benchmark.md

     <figcaption>An overview of the benchmark within `mteb`</figcaption>
 </figure>

-This metadata includes short description of the benchmarks intention, a reference and the citation.
-If you use a benchmark from `mteb` we recommend that you cite it along with `mteb`.
+This metadata includes a short description of the benchmark's intention, the reference, and the citation.
+If you use a benchmark from `mteb`, we recommend that you cite it along with `mteb`.

 ## Utilities